 IGR's Licensing Department is responsible for the licensing and regulation of on-reserve charitable gaming, and the Registration department is responsible for registering on-reserve charitable gaming employees and suppliers.
-The Licensing department has been operational since April 1, 2007, and the Registration department has been registering on-reserve charitable gaming employees since September 1, 2016.
-IGR has started preparations to begin registering suppliers to on-reserve charitable gaming licensees.
+The Licensing department has been operational for the last eleven years, and the Registration department has been registering on-reserve charitable gaming employees since September 1, 2016.